-F1: Cadillac still has time to register as a 2026 F1 Power Unit Manufacturer
+F1: Cadillac eyes becoming a 2027 F1 Power Unit Manufacturer (Update)

 In this Press Release, the FIA listed the six Power Unit Manufacturers that have registered to provide F1 Power Units from 2026 through 2030.